karlwaldman/isomap-landing/ALL_ISSUES_FIXED.md

 Current solutions: Mapbox ($400/mo for 100K requests) or TravelTime (requires sales calls).

-The demo uses a simplified circular approximation to prove the concept.
+The demo uses realistic road-based isochrone shapes (pre-computed data).
-Production will use OSRM for accurate road-based routing.
+Production will use OSRM for real-time routing with any coordinate.

 If I get 5+ signups with strong use cases, I'll build the real API.
 If not, I pivot.